community-network/Battlefield-rich-presence/README.md

 ![image](https://user-images.githubusercontent.com/22680656/189686901-d1206b36-3624-4e0b-bda0-f42fb8f50378.png)

-For Battlefield 3, 4, hardline, 5, 2042 (portal) and bad company 2, you need to configure your in game name.
+For the following games, you need to configure your in game name:

+- Battlefield 3
+- Battlefield 4
+- Battlefield Hardline
+- Battlefield 5
+- Battlefield 2042 (Portal)

 Right click on the taskbar icon and select "Edit settings".
 Then enter your in game name in the form and click "Save".

 ![image](https://user-images.githubusercontent.com/22680656/188842804-ca42b0ec-dfe1-495c-b03f-1d8aa2f8c817.png)